“Being self employed is risky.” Time to shift our perspective?

 When it comes to working for ourselves or someone else: Which option is better?
 There is no one definitive answer to that and not one that applies to every individual.
 But there are people who approach things a little differently.
 They say that in some cases, working for ourselves or freelancing works out well.
 That in some cases, it provides more reliability, not less.
 For example, by learning to rely on ourselves rather than one someone else.

 People who view things differently point out that the world is changing a lot right now.
 Take the security of a ‘job for life’; does it still really exist?
 They write that a career sounds good but that many of them have become “fast-changing dramas.”
-Or that smaller family stores are making a comeback, which can be great news for people who would like to start their own business.
-Some of these ”new thinkers” remind us that working for ourselves was common in other centuries and that a return to self reliance is not a bad thing.
+Or that smaller family stores are making a comeback.
+This can be great news for people who would like to start their own business.
+Some of these ”new thinkers” remind us that working for ourselves was common in other centuries.
+And that a return to self reliance is not a bad thing.

 Being entrepreneurial

-For many of us, especially the longer we work in the same job, the thought of losing our job is a terrifying one.
+For many of us, the thought of losing our job is a terrifying one.
 It can even feel life-threatening.
 We would have no idea what to do.
 That’s why others say there should be a form of teaching entrepreneurship in schools.
 Because the ability to persevere, work independently, and seek out creative solutions can be valuable to all careers.
 Others point out how learning to have an entrepreneurial approach can make us self-reliant.
-For example, that being used to budgetting for good and bad months, gives us more security, not less.
+For example, that being used to budget out money for good and bad months, gives us more security, not less.
 Especially compared to putting all your eggs in the basket.

 Working for ourselves: There’s never been a better time